wassname/discovering_latent_knowledge/mjc_notes.md

 - [x] 017 mjc getting hidden layers doesn't work anymore?
   - [x] fix caching. ah it was just a bad test for difference fixed
 - [ ] memory leak now... it just goes up...

+# 2023-07-06 14:38:18

+How general is it?
+- does it work across tasks?
+- across prompts?
+-
+Oh no... the lies are far apart... maybe I should normalise the distance!